muhammadasif84/aws-labs/README.md

-# aws-shellScript-deployment
+# shellScript-deployment

-AWS Labs - Project-1  => using shellScript to run the project
+DevOps - AWS - LABS - Project-1  => code deployment using shellScript to run the project

 1- Check if user is a root user?